neoforged/Documentation/docs/resources/client/models/modelloaders.md

     // This is where the magic happens.
 Return a list of the quads to render here.
 Parameters are:
     // - The blockstate being rendered.
 May be null if rendering an item.
     // - The side being culled against.
-May be null, which means no culling should occur.
+May be null, which means quads that cannot be occluded should be returned.
     // - A client-bound random source you can use for randomizing stuff.
-    // - The extra face data to use.
+    // - The extra data to use.
+Originates from a block entity (if present), or from BakedModel#getModelData().
-    // - The render type of the model.
+    // - The render type for which quads are being requested.
-    // NOTE: This is called very often, usually several times per block and frame.
+    // NOTE: This may be called many times in quick succession, up to several times per block.
     // This should be as fast as possible and use caching wherever applicable.
     @Override
     public List<BakedQuad> getQuads(@Nullable BlockState state, @Nullable Direction side, RandomSource rand, ModelData extraData, @Nullable RenderType renderType) {